markfinger/python-webpack/README.md

 -----------

-python-webpack provides a high-level interface to a webpack-build server, enabling you to send build requests an receive an object describing the outcome.
+python-webpack provides a high-level interface to a webpack-build server, enabling you to send build requests and receive an object describing the outcome.

 To start the server, run